vishnukumarkvs/notes/Ostree.md

 - Docker uses overlayfs as a default storarage driver
 - it uses this to create container layers
 - Every instruction in Dockwrfile is a layer
-- space optmizatttion is odne via overlayfs as all containers use
+- space optmizatttion is odne via overlayfs as all containers use same layers of a speific image